PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/process_data.Rmd

 ### Analysis

-The true work involved at this stage is assigning a rank to each RNA species based on some measure of differential RNA expression.
+With our RNA-seq count files and metadata in-hand, the true work involved at this stage is assigning a rank to each RNA species that based on some measure of differential RNA expression.
 Rather than provide a detailed discussion of the concerns surrounding differential expression testing, we provide a thumbnail sketch of the tasks involved in achieving this goal.

 > We refer the reader to our primer on [RNA sequencing analysis]({{ site.baseurl }}/primers/functional_analysis/rna_sequencing_analysis/){:target="_blank"} for a detailed description of the theory underlying the processing steps described here.